Darshana-Bhandari/Internship/README.md

 #### `emaple.md` — Component Tree Planning

-* Created a new planning file, `emaple.md`, to sketch out the component structure for an upcoming multi-section app before writing any code:
+* Created a new planning file, `emaple.md`, at the root of `vite-project` (alongside `eslint.config.js`, `index.html`, `package.json`) to sketch out the component structure for an upcoming multi-section app before writing any code:

   ```text
   App() - Navbar() - Home(), Aboutuse(), Features()